Last week, we talked about critical data elements – data elements that help us to achieve our priorities.

 This approach is commonly applied to master data management – allowing us to, for example, model and manage customer master data as distinct from other data domains.

-By their very nature domains can be very large.
-If the customer domain contains hundreds of attributes not all of these are critical at any given time, or for any given problem.
-A domain based approach is too big
+If the customer domain contains hundreds of attributes not all of these are critical at any given time or for any given problem.

-At the same, time domains restrict data to a particular subject area.
 Real business problems typically use data elements from multiple domains e.g. to calculate sales by customer I need product and customer data – data from two domains.

 So domains are too big and, in many cases they are also too small.